AI Engineering Infrastructure

 How it works

 Four phases.
-Real deliverables.
+Infrastructure you keep.
 No ongoing dependency.

 01